melt-umn/monto-mode/README.md

 ### Configuration

 By default, monto-mode doesn't do much.
-You need to set up styles and language associations to your `.emacs`.
-See the `example-dot-emacs-file` for more information.
+You need to set up styles and language associations in your `.emacs`.
+See the `example-dot-emacs-file.el` for more information.

 ## Usage